jamsea/blog-jameshush-com/content/blog/post-mortems/index.md

 > Perhaps the takeaway is to calm down?

-From there, how big the disruption determines how much effort you put into fixing it.
-A $1,000 outage and a $100,000 outage should be treated completely differently.
-Oftentimes, this is as easy as setting up an extra alert.
+How big the disruption determines how much effort you put into fixing it.
+We treat an $1,000 outage and a $100,000 outage entirely differently.
+Often, this is as easy as setting up an extra alert.

-From there, another good step is adding another check earlier in our pipeline, if possible.
-One good example:
+If possible, another good step is adding a check earlier in our pipeline.
+One great example:
-I was working at a company where that page stopped loading because of a misspelled import statement.
+I worked at a company where that page stopped loading because of a misspelled import statement.

-Calling it a misspelling is painting the issue with too broad of a brush.
-It turns out Macs are case sensitive, and Linux machines aren't case sensitive when importing file names.
+Calling it a misspelling is painting the issue with too broad a brush.
+MacBooks are case sensitive, and Linux machines aren't case sensitive when importing file names.

 Since the engineers on the team were using Macs, it Worked Fine On Their Machine™, but in production, everything broke.